mttjhn/alfred-workflows/Workflows/cx-issuetracker-tasktracker/README.md

 ## Commands
 - `issue <number>`
-    * Accepts only number input, and this command searches the CXUSA IssueTracker site.
-- `issue-cx <number>`
     * Accepts only number input, and this command searches the Computronix IssueTracker site.
 - `task <number>`
-    * Accepts only number input, and this command searches the CXUSA TaskTracker site.
-- `task-cx <number>`
     * Accepts only number input, and this command searches the Computronix TaskTracker site.

 Example: